 Every day you shave off your time-to-fill saves roughly $500 in vacancy costs.
 But the impact compounds.
 Faster fills mean your recruiters cycle to the next role sooner, increasing total hiring capacity without adding headcount.

-AI interview scheduling alone eliminates days of back-and-forth coordination.
+Interview scheduling automation alone eliminates days of back-and-forth coordination.
 Combined with automated outreach sequences, teams using Pin fill positions in about two weeks - 30 days faster than the 44-day SHRM median.
-Over 50 hires, that's $750,000 in recovered vacancy costs.
+Over 50 hires, that’s $750,000 in recovered vacancy costs.

 3. Improve First-Pass Candidate Quality

-When 70% of AI-recommended candidates are accepted into the pipeline (as with Pin's matching), recruiters waste less time reviewing mismatched profiles.
+With 83% of AI-recommended candidates accepted into the pipeline (as with Pin’s matching), recruiters waste far less time reviewing mismatched profiles.
 Fewer wasted interviews means lower interviewer time costs and faster decisions.

 Think about the cost of one bad interview loop.
 Four interviewers spend 45 minutes each, plus 15 minutes writing feedback.
 At $75/hour blended rate, that’s $300 per candidate who shouldn’t have been there.
 Now multiply that by the number of weak candidates your team interviews each month.
 It adds up fast.